Para obtener información en español, haga clic aquí.

 Please also understand that any planned collection may be postponed or cancelled due to the current situation.
 We will keep you informed about all developments.
 Regarding the transport of blood stem cell products to the respective transplant clinics, we are in regular and close contact with all parties involved as well as with all relevant national and international authorities and organizations, to ensure that all blood stem cell collections can reach the patients.

-5. Is there an increased chance of donors contracting the COVID-19 virus during the donation procedure or preparation for the pr
+9. Is there an increased chance of donors contracting the COVID-19 virus during the donation procedure or preparation?

 There is no risk of contracting the COVID-19 virus as a result of a blood stem cell collection.
 The health and safety of our donors is our number one priority and we will always ensure all procedures are in place to protect their safety.